tytydraco/yessleep/out/I_Found_Out_Why_My_Dad_Never_Talked_About_His_Experience_in_the_Vietnam_War_Final.md

 I nodded, even though he couldn't see me.
 "I completely understand.
 I normally wouldn't ask but… It's just... it's about my old man.
 He... he passed away recently," I admitted, the words heavy on my tongue.

 "Shit, dude.
 I'm sorry to hear that," Ash's voice softened.
-"Your dad was a great man.
-Tell me what you need."
+"Your dad was a great man...
+Alright, tell me what you need."

 I explained everything to him then—the story my dad had entrusted to me, his final wish to find Tuyet, and the very little I had to go on.
 I could hear Ash listening intently, the occasional "uh-huh" signaling his engagement.